jstedfast/MailKit/.github/issue_template.md

 To help me debug your issue, please explain:
 - What were you trying to do?
 - What happened?
+- What did you expect to happen?
+- Step-by-step reproduction instructions and/or a simple test case.

 If you got an exception, please include the exception Message *and* StackTrace.

-If you hit a `CommandException` or `ProtocolException` such as `Syntax error in XYZ.
-Unexpected token: [atom: 0]`, INCLUDE THE PROTOCOL LOG (scrubbed of any authentication data).
+If you got an exception such as `Syntax error in XYZ.
+Unexpected token: ...`, INCLUDE THE PROTOCOL LOG (scrubbed of any authentication data).
 If you do not include the protocol log, you will make me VERY UNHAPPY.
-- What did you expect to happen?
-- Step-by-step reproduction instructions and/or a simple test case.

 To get a protocol log, follow one of the following code snippets: